Rebilly/api-definitions/WRITING-STYLE.md

 A noun phrase describes what the field is, not what it does.

 **Tip:**
-> Place this imaginary text before your field descriptions: _This field is the …_.
+> Place this imaginary text before your field descriptions: This field is the ….
 >
-> Example: _"This field is the"_ Date and time when the coupon expires. \
+> Example: "This field is the" date and time when the coupon expires. \
 > Result: Date and time when the coupon expires.
 >
-> Example: _"This field is the"_ ID of the coupon. \
+> Example: "This field is the" ID of the coupon. \
 > Result: ID of the coupon.

 #### ID fields